chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-sale.md

 In 2012, a grad student from University of Toronto, Alex Krizhevsky (of [AlexNet Fame](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)) used CUDA to create the first real Deep Learning model on the ImageNet dataset.
 Although deep learning ideas weren’t exactly new then, they never really caught on because of the lack of computation power required for them to work.
 CUDA allowed Alex to tap into the computation prowess which was originally designed for gaming.
 This paper turned out to be a game changer for AI and started the current revolution.

 Nvidia, therefore, was a key contributor to the latest AI revolution.
-It became apparent soon after that there's a lot of money in AI.
+Soon after, it became apparent there's a lot of money in AI.
 This, of course, did not go unnoticed by the market.
 Nvidia's stock price skyrocketed starting 2015.

 <figure class="fullwidth">
 <amp-img width="3342" height="1652" layout="responsive" src="/assets/images/nvidia-arm/nvidia-stock.png"></amp-img>